CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

 ```
 {:.term}

-(the first letter after the hyphen is lowercase "L" and the second letter is the uppercase "i").
+(the first letter after the hyphen is a lowercase "L" and the second letter is an uppercase "i").

 This command identifies what dependencies Spack needs in order to install your desired packages along with how it will obtain them.
-Assuming their are no problems, then it will print a list of the packages and their dependencies, where entries that begin with a green `[+]` have already been installed somewhere in your local copy, while those that begin with a green `[^]` are referencing the system installation, and those beginning with a gray `-` will need to be downloaded and installed.
+Assuming their are no problems, then it will print a list of the packages and their dependencies, where entries that begin with a green `[+]` have already been installed somewhere in your local Spack installation, while those that begin with a green `[^]` are referencing the system installation, and those beginning with a gray `-` will need to be downloaded and installed.

 If you are satisfied with the results, then you can proceed to install the programs.

 ### iv.
 Install the environment packages

-Assuming that you are in an interactive Slurm session & have activated the desired environment containing the package specifications, you can run
+Assuming that you are in an interactive Slurm session and have activated the desired environment containing the package specifications, you can run

 ```
 spack install -j 4
 ```
 {:.term}

 to install the packages inside of the Spack environment, where the number that comes after `-j` needs to match the number that you noted from when you started the interactive session (the one after `-n` when you ran the `srun` command for the interactive session).
-You can also add the `-v` option to have the installation be verbose, which will cause Spack to print the compile & make outputs in addition to the standard Spack output.
+You can also add the `-v` option to have the installation be verbose, which will cause Spack to print the compile and make outputs in addition to the standard Spack output.

-Depending on the number & complexity of the programs you are installing, and how much can be bootstrapped from the system installation, the installation step can take anywhere from several minutes to several hours.
+Depending on the number and complexity of the programs you are installing, and how much can be bootstrapped from the system installation, the installation step can take anywhere from several minutes to several hours.

-> If something goes wrong or your connection is interrupted, the installation process can be resumed at a later time without having to start from scratch.
-Make sure that you are in an interactive Slurm session & that you have activated the Spack environment, then simply rerun the `spack install` command again.
+> If something goes wrong or your connection is interrupted, the installation process can be resumed at a later time without having to start over from the beginning.
+Make sure that you are in an interactive Slurm session and that you have activated the Spack environment, then simply rerun the `spack install` command again.

 ### v.
 Finishing the installation